spacetelescope/jdaviz/docs/mosviz/import_data.rst

 * JWST NIRSpec
 * JWST NIRISS

-In a Jupyter context (notebook or lab), you can specify the instrument with a directory as such:
+In a Jupyter context (notebook or Lab), you can specify the instrument with a directory as such:

     >>> from jdaviz import Mosviz